apollographql/apollo-server/docs/source/features/apq.md

 <h2 id="cdn">CDN Integration</h2>

+Content Delivery Networks (CDNs) such as [fly.io](https://fly.io), [Cloudflare](https://www.cloudflare.com/), [Akamai](https://www.akamai.com/) or [Fastly](https://www.fastly.com/) allow content caching close to clients, delivering data with low latency from a nearby server.
+Apollo Server makes it straightforward to use CDNs with GraphQL queries to cache full responses while still executing more dynamic queries.

 Apollo Server works well with a Content Distribution Network (CDN) to cache full GraphQL query results.
-Apollo Server provides `cache-control` headers that a CDN uses to determine how long a request should be cached.
+By adding the appropriate cache hints, Apollo Server can calculate `Cache-Control` headers that a CDN can use to determine how long a request should be cached.
 For subsequent requests, the result will be served directly from the CDN's cache.
 A CDN paired with Apollo Server's persisted queries is especially powerful, since GraphQL operations can be shortened and sent with a HTTP GET request.
-To enable caching and a CDN in Apollo Server, follow the [Performance Guide](https://www.apollographql.com/docs/guides/performance.html#cdn).

-Content Delivery Networks (CDNs) such as [fly.io](https://fly.io), [Cloudflare](https://www.cloudflare.com/), [Akamai](https://www.akamai.com/) or [Fastly](https://www.fastly.com/) allow content caching close to clients, delivering data with low latency from a nearby server.
-Apollo Server makes it straightforward to use CDNs with GraphQL queries to cache full responses while still executing more dynamic queries.

-To use Apollo Server behind a CDN, we define which GraphQL responses the CDN is allowed to cache.
-On the client, we set up [automatic persisted queries](#automatic-persisted-queried) to ensure that GraphQL requests are in a format that a CDN can understand.

 <h3 id="cache-hints" title="1.
 Add cache hints">Step 1: Add cache hints to the GraphQL schema</h3>